TimVanOnckelen/super-access-manager/readme.txt

 = Can you control access on a user based level? =
 You can control access to post for every specic user and on a role base.

+= Where to find the super access manager control panel?? = You can find the control panel under the users section

 == Screenshots ==
 1. Select who can access your post on a user and role based level.

 == Changelog ==
+= 0.2.3 =
+* Fix: Fixed error when debug on
+* Feature: You can make a pagge only accesable for visitors
+* Feature: You can make a page only accessable to registerd users

 = 0.2.2 =
 * Feature: Admins can enable the option to automaticly remove unaccesable posts from menus.